 You might also like: Tissot vs Citizen: 2023 Clash of Timekeeping Titans

 These timepieces prioritize function above form.
 These timepieces have earned a reputation for putting role before form.
-Some of the finest and most luxurious sports watches can be found in the collections of Longines and Tissot.
+Longines and Tissot are home to some of the finest and most luxurious sports watches.
 The Longines Sports Legend L3.674.4.50.0 and the Tissot T-Race Swiss Automatic Chronograph will be compared.

 The Tissot T-Race Swiss Automatic Chronograph is a high-quality sports watch that won't break the bank.
 Tissot's T-Race line is a best-seller because of its practical features and sleek sports car aesthetic.
 This watch style features a chronograph and a magnifying glass over the date window.
 The Tissot T-Race Swiss Automatic Chronograph's precision, elegance, and utility are unparalleled.